 • Camel Ride on Cable Beach

-No trip to Broome is complete without a camel ride on the beach – it’s up there as one of the iconic things to do in this popular resort!
+No trip to Broome is complete without a camel ride on the beach – it’s up there as one of the iconic things to do in Western Australia!
 Even better if you time your ride at sunset to appreciate the full beauty of the beach from your lofty viewpoint.

 • Moonlight Experience